SaharBe/AP1M2/README.md

 as you can see,the builder of server gets a port and a client handler, and the builder of a client handler gets a change manager and a solver.

 as a last step,write server->open to open a server and start listening to any client that connects to it. the code from this point can be activeted and handle itself-it will get problems,solve them and save them in the cache manager.
+We recommend to try and run the example solvers we built to expereince how your own classes should run.

 -Project made by Sahar Ben-Yitzhak and Eyal Brilling. github profiles:

 https://github.com/SaharBe

 https://github.com/EyalBrilling